 Asbestos is a group of fibrous minerals commonly used as insulation, roofing shingles, floor tiles, paper products, and coatings.
-Breathing asbestos fibers can cause deadly illnesses like mesothelioma and asbestosis.
+Breathing in the mineral’s harmful fibers can cause deadly illnesses like mesothelioma and asbestosis.

 Nearly 3,000 Washington residents have died from either mesothelioma or asbestosis.
 According to the Centers for Disease Control and Prevention (CDC), from 1999 to 2015, the annual death rate for mesothelioma exceeded 20 deaths per million people each year.

-Several industries throughout the state used asbestos and natural deposits can be found throughout the more mountainous areas of Washington.
+Several industries throughout the state used the mineral in many industrial capacities.
+In the more mountainous areas around Washington, there are natural rock deposits where the mineral can also be found.
 Chrysotile asbestos can be found in serpentine rock deposits in the northeast portions of the state.

 Employees in Washington are vulnerable to asbestos exposure in multiple industries.